Closed adoption: Background and procedure

 Historically, the four primary reasons for married couples to obtain a child via closed adoption have been (in no particular order) infertility, asexuality, having concern for a child's welfare (i.e. would not likely be adopted by others), and to ensure the sex of the child (a family with five girls and no boys, for example).
 In 1917, Minnesota was the first U.S. state to pass an adoption confidentiality and sealed records law.
 Within the next few decades, most United States states and Canadian provinces had a similar law.
 Usually, the reason for sealing records and carrying out closed adoptions is said to be to "protect" the adoptee and adoptive parents from disruption by the natural parents and in turn, to allow natural parents to make a new life.

 Many adopting parents in non-private adoptions would apply to a local, state licensed adoption agency.
 The agency may be a member of the national Child Welfare League of America (CWLA).
 The CWLA and many adoption agencies are still in operation today, but with an expanded and somewhat different agenda compared to past decades, as the government has largely taken over some of their previous responsibilities.

 Prior to adoption, the infant would often be placed in temporary and state-mandated foster care for a few weeks to several months until the adoption was approved.
-This would also help ensure that he or she was healthy, that the birthparent was sure about relinquishment, and that nothing was overlooked at the time of birth.
-Nowadays, this practice is discouraged, as it prevents immediate bonding between the mother and child.
+This would also help ensure that the infant was healthy, that the birthparent was sure about relinquishment, and that nothing was overlooked at the time of birth.
+Today, this practice is discouraged, as it prevents immediate bonding between the mother and child.
 Also, much better medical testing is available, both prenatally and postnatally.
 Many children also developed orphanage-type behavior including head banging, rocking and hand flapping.
 Many adopted adults still retain this rocking behavior especially when tired.